MuckyTaters/MuckyVision3/README.md

     for editing (best to make a backup copy first, just in case).
     Replace the fake path names given in square brackets with the actual paths to MinGW and SDL on your machine (note the square brackets themselves should be removed).
-Then execute:
+Within the 'tests' folder, create an empty folder called 'builds', if it does not exist already.
+Then from the 'tests' folder, execute:

-    make -f makefile_GameEngTest_windows_MinGW
+    mingw32-make.exe -f makefile_GameEngTest_windows_MinGW

     If this fails, check the paths carefully as this is the most likely source of error.
 The makefile provides an option for